langjam/jam0001/nebelhut/README.md

 This is equivalent to our literal comment TEST above.

 This is even more useful in conjunction with `TESTWITH`.
 There is a builtin function `testtable` that generates test cases for you.
-It takes a variable name, two integers representing a lower and upper bound and a list of values.
-For every integer in the given range it generates and stashes a `TESTWITH` comment for the given variable and the corresponding element of the list.
+It takes a variable name, and two lists of values that are equal in size.
+For each element of both lists it generates and stashes a `TESTWITH` comment for the given variable and the corresponding input and expected value.

 ```
-testtable 'x 0 4 (yes no yes no yes)
+testtable 'x (0 1 2 3 4) (yes no yes no yes)
 = mod x 2 0
 ```

+For the specific case of number ranges the first list could be more easily generated with the builtin functions `iota` and `iota+`.

 Control structures